|Connect with us|

 Each quarter, PSTG releases a newsletter.
 The most recent version is below, and the previous newsletters are archived in the adjacent tab.

-The Medicaid Enterprise Systems Conference (MESC) provides attendees with an opportunity to participate in approximately eighty individual concurrent educational sessions over the four day period.
+The Medicaid Enterprise Systems Conference (MESC) provides attendees with an opportunity to participate in approximately ninety individual concurrent educational sessions over the four and a half day period.
 The educational content of the MESC is developed through a national planning committee made up of representatives from both the public and private sectors including the Centers for Medicare & Medicaid Services (CMS), Systems Technical Advisory Group (S-TAG), National Medicaid EDI HIPAA Workgroup (NEMH), and the Private Sector Technology Group (PSTG).

-The 2016 MES Conference will be held Monday, August 15, 2016 - Thursday, August 18, 2016 in St. Louis, MO.
+The 2017 MES Conference will be held Monday, August 14, 2017 - Friday, August 18, 2017 in Baltimore, MD.
 Planning for this year's conference is underway - be sure to visit MESConference.org for the latest information.